Citizenship education, inclusive education and integration of migrants in education

 GLOBAL CITIZENSHIP AND INTERCULTURAL EDUCATION

-Citizenship competence includes three connected functional dimensions: Citizenship knowledge and understanding, Citizenship skills and competences and Citizenship values and attitudes.
-Those dimensions are singled out according to the 2002 Council of Europe Recommendation for Democratic Citizenship and 2010 Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education, in which they are important for empowering citizens with readiness for active participation in Citizenship, political, social, economic, legal and cultural sphere of society (Croatian Citizenship Education Curriculum, 2012).
+Citizenship competence includes three connected functional dimensions: Citizenship knowledge and understanding, Citizenship skills and competences, and Citizenship values and attitudes.
+Those dimensions are singled out according to the 2002 Council of Europe Recommendation for Democratic Citizenship and 2010 Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education, in which they are important for empowering citizens with readiness for active participation in Citizenship, political, social, economic, legal and cultural spheres of society (Croatian Citizenship Education Curriculum, 2012).
 That is why the Council of Europe and European Parliament recognised Citizenship and interpersonal competence as one of eight key competences for lifelong learning that has to be developed since preschool until higher education.
-It is important for “personal fulfilment, active citizenship, social cohesion and employability” (Recommendation 2006/962/EC).
+It is important for “personal fulfillment, active citizenship, social cohesion, and employability” (Recommendation 2006/962/EC).